fangq/iso2mesh/README.txt

             items to combine these options, for example: plotmesh(...,'x>0','r.'); the range selector must
-            appear before the color/marker specifier
+            appear before the color/marker specifier in the event where all of the above inputs have extra settings related to the color of the plot, the priorities are given in the following order: opt > node(:,4) > elem(:,5) > face(:,4)
  output:
    hm: handle or handles (vector) to the plotted surfaces
  example: